Just how long does probate take?

-Many organisations may be involved in the process, such as, banks, building societies, insurance companies and HM Revenue & Customs.
+Many organisations may be involved in the process, such as banks, building societies, insurance companies and HM Revenue & Customs.
 And some of them seem to go out of their way to make life difficult by not replying to letters, refusing to give essential information or just not answering the question they have been asked properly.
 Worse, they answer the exact question that the lay executor asks, knowing perfectly well the answer is not what is needed for the Court and Tax forms.
 A typical example might be a deposit account with little in it – say £5.
 What you might not find out is that a very large sum was taken out recently (which may well need to be included) and a large sum of interest is to be added but doesn’t yet show up.
 That could land the executor in trouble.

 How long does probate take to be granted?

 – When can the estate pass to the beneficiaries?

 The estate cannot be dealt with until all claims to it have been received.
 Individuals have six months from the date when probate was granted to make claims against the estate.
 Which can be extremely dangerous for the executors.
 You can’t even apply for the formal grant until you have been able to find out the assets and liabilities of the estate.
 That alone can take months.
 You may have to get and check 7 years (sometimes 14 years) bank statements, tracking down many of the payments to make sure they were not gifts or loans.
-You are probably beginning to see
+You are probably beginning to see some of the causes of delay!

 Other things that may affect the time taken for probate are: